DataDog/integrations-core/docs/dev/new_check_howto.md

 * Placeholders should always follow this format: `<THIS_IS_A_PLACEHOLDER>`according to the documentation [contributing guidelines][16]:
 * All required parameters are **not** commented by default.
 * All optional parameters are commented by default.
-* If a placeholders has a default value for an integration (like the status endpoint of an integration), it can be used instead of just a canva  placeholder.
+* If a placeholders has a default value for an integration (like the status endpoint of an integration), it can be used instead of a generic placeholder.

 #### Parameters documentation

-Each parameter in your integration check `conf.yaml.example` configuration file, must have a paragraph in form of YAML comment strings with the following format:
+Each parameter in a configuration file must have a special comment block with the following format:

 ```
 ## @<COMMAND_1> <ARG_COMMAND_1>